EvenSol/OxygenInWaterML/README.md

-# NeqSim demo API
+# NeqSim demo of making an API for calculation of oxygen in water
-This is a simple demo API using fast API and NeqSim

-Use the template, rename the demoAPI folder, make changes to the code.
-Test your API by running it locally as demonstrated in the example folder.

-To get it into [NeqSimLive](https://github.com/equinor/NeqSimLive) make a PR there adding the repository as a submodule.
+In this demo project we make an API for calculating the oxygen content in water based on the NeqSimLive API template.